javiermatos/logstash-output-sentry/README.md

 }
 ```

-* You can indicate the level (default : "error"), and decide if all your Logstash fields will be tagged in Sentry.
-If you use the protocole HTTPS, please enable "use_ssl" (default : true), but if you use http you MUST disable ssl.
+* You can indicate the level (default: `"error"`), and decide if all your Logstash fields will be tagged in Sentry.
+If you use the protocole HTTPS, please enable `use_ssl` (default: `true`), but if you use http you MUST disable SSL.
 ```ruby
 sentry {
   'host' => "192.168.56.102:9000"